krakrukra/PocketAdmin/extra/wiki/bootloader.md

 in the corner of PCB and they both have round copper pads around
 them, square pad should be on the other side and is not used.

+You can check [this video](https://www.youtube.com/watch?v=t0oajBFZcZY) for a demonstration of
+both old and new firmware update procedures.

+---

 #### linux (debian) DFU update procedure

 1. install dfu-util (sudo apt-get install dfu-util)
+2. download this repository (.zip) to your PC and unpack it
-2. open terminal window in /firmware/ directory
+3. open terminal window in /firmware/ directory
-3. connect the device to PC
+4. connect the device to PC
-4. tap on capslock 20 times or more
+5. tap on capslock 20 times or more
-5. wait at least 5 seconds
+6. wait at least 5 seconds
-6. tap on capslock 20 times or more again
+7. tap on capslock 20 times or more again
-7. run command: dfu-util -a 0 -D firmware_13nnn.dfu
+8. run command: dfu-util -a 0 -D firmware_13nnn.dfu
-8. wait for update process to finish
-9. pull the device out
+9. wait for update process to finish, pull the device out

 #### windows DFU update procedure

 1. download [DfuSe demo](https://www.st.com/en/development-tools/stsw-stm32080.html) software
 2. install it and start the program
+3. download this repository (.zip) to your PC and unpack it
-3. connect the device to PC
+4. connect the device to PC
-4. tap on capslock 20 times or more
+5. tap on capslock 20 times or more
-5. wait at least 5 seconds
+6. wait at least 5 seconds
-6. tap on capslock 20 times or more again
+7. tap on capslock 20 times or more again
-7. click on "Choose" button (bottom right)
+8. click on "Choose" button (bottom right)
-8. select the /firmware/firmware_13nnn.dfu file
+9. select the /firmware/firmware_13nnn.dfu file
-9. click on "Upgrade" button (bottom right)
+10. click on "Upgrade" button (bottom right)
-10. confirm by clicking "yes"
+11. confirm by clicking "yes"
-11. wait for update process to finish
-12. pull the device out
+12. wait for update process to finish, pull the device out

----

-There soon will be a video on my youtube channel about
-performing the firmware upgrade (both linux and windows)